happyjain369/PictureInPictureOnClick/README.md

 Library Used - Floating.

-## PIPSwitcher widget and FloatingActionButton widget is used.
+## Widgets Used - PIPSwitcher & FloatingActionButton